ericgj/accordion-tree/Readme.md

 ### AccordionTree#build(object,[node])

-  Build a tree from the given object, under the given node or the tree root node by default.
+  Build a tree from the given (json) object, under the given node or the tree root node by default.
+Easy tree construction for simple cases.

+### AccordionTree#clear

+  Remove the contents of the entire tree.

+### AccordionTree#removeNode(node)

+  Remove the subtree under and including the specified node.

 ### Node#addBranch(content,slug)